-This Plan uses a 20 year planning horizon, from 2011-2031 .
+This Plan uses a 2520 year planning horizon, from 2011-20312021 to 2046-.
 This timeframe is used within the Plan for the purposes of determining land use needs and other policies.
-Population projections used in the preparation of this Plan are based on this 20 year timeframe, and it is intended that the Plan be monitored, reviewed, and amended if necessary every five years to ensure its continued applicability, relevance and appropriateness.
+Population projections used in the preparation of this Plan are based on this 20 25-year timeframe, and it is intended that the Plan be monitored, reviewed, and amended if necessary every five years to ensure its continued applicability, relevance and appropriateness.